CravingCrates/AnkiCollab-Plugin/faq.md

 <details close>
 <summary><b>How do I add my friends as maintainers for my deck on AnkiCollab?</b></summary>

-You can add maintainers by going to the Manage Decks option on the side-bar -> select your deck in the page for the deck you are maintaining -> on the left you should see a title that says "Mainters" underneath which there is a button that says "Show All"; click the "Show All" button -> a list of current maintainers for the deck will be displayed as well as an input box to add the email of new maintainers -> add the email of your friend in the input box and click the green "Add" button.
-Now when your friend logs in to the AnkiCollab website using their email they will be able to see your deck in "Manage Decks"
+Go to the AnkiCollab website.
+Click on the "Manage Decks" option in the side-bar.
+Select the deck you are maintaining from the deck page.
+On the left side, you will find a title that says "Maintainers" with a button that says "Show All".
+Click the "Show All" button.
+A list of current maintainers for the deck will be displayed, along with an input box to add the email of new maintainers.
+Ask your friend to create an account on AnkiCollab.com using the email they want to use as a maintainer.
+Add their email in the input box and click the green "Add" button.
+Once your friend logs in to the AnkiCollab website using their email, they will be able to see your deck and review changes.

+Please note that maintainers do not have full access to your deck.
+There are certain actions, such as deleting the deck or adding more maintainers, that only you can perform.

 ![Screenshot from 2023-06-04 18-49-41](https://github.com/CravingCrates/AnkiCollab-Plugin/assets/70135155/2777a855-f387-4731-a443-264070d96312)
 ![Screenshot from 2023-06-04 19-04-49](https://github.com/CravingCrates/AnkiCollab-Plugin/assets/70135155/723a7182-308f-4ab1-9efa-debe7672936d)